Questions and Answers

 Students must write the English placement test and be in class no later than the Tuesday of week two at 8am.
 It is your responsibility to be aware of the specific dates and to communicate your situation in advance with QSoE.

-Although you may miss up to seven (7) days for the EAP and BIP programs and three (3) days for the CEE programs, as pre-arranged with QSoE; the absences accumulated during this period will count as total time missed in class.
+Although you may miss up to seven (7) days for the EAP program and three (3) days for the CEE programs, as pre-arranged with QSoE; the absences accumulated during this period will count as total time missed in class.
 All missed hours will be recorded.